simonw/shot-scraper/README.md

 ## Websites that need authentication

-If you want to take screnshots of a site that has some form of authentication, you will first need to authenticate with that website manually.
+If you want to take screenshots of a site that has some form of authentication, you will first need to authenticate with that website manually.

 You can do that using the `shot-scraper auth` command: